open-cluster-management-io/open-cluster-management-io.github.io/content/en/docs/release/_index.md

 - Cluster Manager and Klusterlet helm chart: user can now install cluster manager and klusterlet using helm by adding the `https://open-cluster-management.io/helm-charts` into the helm repo.
-- Multiple hubs: by enabling the `MultipleHubs` feature gate on the klusterlet, the klusterlet can switch the connection among multiple hubs upon hub server down, or when user explictly set `hubAcceptClient` false on the `ManagedCluster`.
+- Multiple hubs: by enabling the `MultipleHubs` feature gate on the klusterlet, the klusterlet can switch the connection among multiple hubs if the hub server is down, or when user explictly sets `hubAcceptClient` to `false` on the `ManagedCluster`.
 See [solution](https://github.com/open-cluster-management-io/ocm/tree/main/solutions/multiplehubs) on how to use this feature to handle disaster recovery.
 - Addon support multiple configurations with the same kind: user can now set multiple configurations